 A quieter holiday season means that we’ve had a bit more wiggle room to give new traditions a test drive and enjoy holiday cheer in a new-to-everyone way, and this past week that meant giving the Rocket City Christmas Spectacular a whirl.

-A Review of the Rocket City Christmas Spectacular at Toyota Field
+Christmas Lights at Toyota Field: A Review of the Rocket City Christmas Spectacular

-My husband was tied up with a commitment Wednesday evening, so I decided to get out of the house with our kids and head to Toyota Field.
+My husband was tied up with a commitment Wednesday evening, so I decided to get out of the house with our kids and head to see the Christmas lights at Toyota Field.
 We even scooped up my parents to join the fun!